curry-language/curry-info-system/specifications/ServerProtocol.md

 ### Example

-* RequestOperationInformation CurryTerm 0 socket 3.0.0 Network.Socket cass-deterministic connectToSocket signature  - Returns the analysis result of whether the operation is deterministic and the signature of the operation 'connectToSocket' using curry terms as output format.
-The information is only looked up, not generated if it is missing.
+* `RequestOperationInformation CurryTerm 0 socket 3.0.0 Network.Socket connectToSocket deterministic connectToSocket signature`

+  Returns the analysis result of whether the operation is deterministic and the signature of the operation `connectToSocket` using curry terms as output format.
+  The information is only looked up but not generated if it is missing.

 ## RequestAllTypesInformation *outform* *force* *pkg* *vsn* *mod* *[reqs]*